angarsky/diveintopython/learn/functions/nested.md

 In conclusion, creating nested functions in Python is a useful technique for organizing and streamlining code.
 It allows for better readability and can streamline complex processes.

-## Examples of Python nested functions in real-world applications
+## Examples of Python Nested Functions in Real-World Applications

 Nested functions are functions **inside other functions**.
 These functions are particularly useful in programming.
 They can be used in real-world applications in Python.
 For instance, a nested function could define a function that calls another function.
 Or, a nested function could define a function that uses a previously defined function.
 In addition, a nested function could provide a local scope.